Theresa and Peter

 Although he preemptively banked sperm prior to his treatments, knowing that Peter would one day want to start a family, he decided to have a semen analysis during his first year of graduate school.
 The result: azoospermic.
 The news was devastating, maybe enough to compartmentalize and silently suffer until the conversation would surface with a future partner.

 Several months into their relationship, Theresa and Peter did discuss his issue with infertility.
 Theresa didn't seem to care; she loved Peter and figured they would battle the storm together when the time came.
 Fast forward to the present day.
 The battle has been emotional and psychological, silent and loud.
 Theresa started in vitro fertilization (IVF) treatments in 2021.
 Her first cycle did not produce enough eggs.
 Several months later, Theresa's second cycle yielded eight eggs that were fertilized, none making it to the blastocyst stage.
 Fast forward again to February 28, 2022, Theresa's third cycle yielded 15 eggs that were fertilized, and once again, not making it to the blastocyst stage.
 Of the six vials of sperm banked prior to chemotherapy, the embryologist and our reproductive endocrinologist explained that the sperm samples were poor in quality.
 It was also explained that, even prior to Peter's chemotherapy, the cancer ravaging his body could have compromised sperm quality and count.

 Theresa and Peter have not given up hope just yet.
 Peter plans to meet with a male urologist to discuss the potential of an exploratory procedure to examine his male anatomy to ascertain if there still may be sperm in the testicals.

-Theresa and Peter are recipients of the Path to Parenthood Grant, made possible by the Jewish United Fund of Metropolitan Chicago.
+Theresa and Peter are recipients of the Path to Parenthood Grant from the Jewish United Fund - Chicago.